Nedas-M/Nedas-M/README.md

 # Hi!
 I'm Nedas,
 ### An aspiring Software Engineer

-- 🖥️ I'm working on 'Roots', a full-stack web dev project
+- 🖥️ I'm working on a full-stack web dev project
 - 📖 Currently a 1st year student at University of Leicester, studying Software Engineering BSc
 - 😄 Open for collaborations!
 - 📱 Reach me at nedas.mikucionis123@gmail.com